-This recipe evolved and changed a lot in the first few years.
-We finally have it down to perfection!
-It’s a really good all-purpose royal icing.
+Our icing is a really good all-purpose royal icing.
+It’s easy to work with and dries with a beautiful shine.
 This is the only icing recipe we use for decorating and making all of our transfers and details.

-It pairs well with any of the oil-free flavorings and we love how it “behaves” on the cookie.
+It pairs well with any oil-free flavoring and we love how it “behaves” on the cookie.

 We DO NOT sift or re-weigh any of our powdered sugar.
 If the bag says it is 2 lbs, then it’s 2 lbs. (because we are all about keeping things simple)

 If your only royal icing experience has been “gingerbread house” then you need to give this a try!
 It has a very soft bite and melts in your mouth.
 With the right flavorings, royal icing is delicious and pairs perfectly with any of our cookie dough recipes.